ATSIDA is a specialised trusted research data management facility for Australian Indigenous research data and is managed by the UTS Library.

 * Population Growth and Decline

 The Household, Income and Labour Dynamics in Australia (HILDA) Survey is a household-based panel study which began in 2001.
+HILDA survey reports are available for public access.
+The data from the surveys can be purchased by individuals through an application to be approved by the Department of Social Services, here.

 The Inter-university Consortium for Political and Social Research (ICPSR) maintains and provides access to thousands of social science datasets for research and instruction.
 This is a first place to start in looking for social science data for secondary analysis.